 Praise who is to be praised

-Reflections by CEO: When communication with others we have to be very careful with giving praise to the right institution or person.
+Reflections by CEO: When communicating with others we have to be very careful with giving praise to the right institution or person.
 Action10 and HR&S are ONLY facilitators.
 The real work is done by our partners in Africa.
-We can never claim that we did this and that; built a house, created a far, educated students….
+We can never claim that we did this and that; built a house, created a farm, educated students….
 What we do is we support our partner, HERE WE ALWAYS PROVIDE THE NAME (and many times) to…. by providing maybe business loan, training, expert advice, coordination, supplies….

 We do this obviously because it is fair and honest, and also because our partner otherwise may get the impression that we are stealing the project from them.
 A very, very fine balance.

 Russia is at war with Europe – March 2022

 Reflection Cecilia: The situation also calls for a reflection.
 The type of partnership that manages challenges for both partners is a win-win.
 It cannot be a giver and a receiver.
 We are now aware of the Russian aggression and every European country will empower its military capacity.
 It is likely that funds will be taken from the aid budget.
 What if aid was not just that, AID, but a mutually beneficial partnership?

 Lesson learned: We have come to the conclusion after evaluating various indirect CSR platforms that it is too much work, far too little money and also really uncertain.
 At the same time, all these indirect platforms indicate that they are opportunities.